meisterhi/se1-bestellsystem/README.md

 from the `main` branch (*"current"*).
 Lines between markers `===` and `>>>` show content of the file from the (*"incoming"*) branch.

-Since *git* has inserted markers as text into files, the Java compiler will report errors:
+Since *git* has inserted markers into files, the Java compiler will report errors:

 ```sh